pgoswami3/Financial-Analysis/README.md

 3. **Cost to Produce Pseudo Cost Curve**

-Industry Cost Curve : Based on available data (market demand, market price and excess capacity), the cost needed of the next unit unrequired capacity to supply the market cost of the last required incremental capacity to supply the market would be.
+Industry Cost Curve: Based on available data (market demand, market price, and excess capacity), the cost needed for the next unit unrequired ability to supply the market cost of the last required incremental capacity to provide the market would be.

 Cost to Produce	| Total Production Costs (Production Costs, Other Production Costs)	| Total Overhead Costs	| Total Water Production (Mega-Litres)	| $/Mega-Litre
 --- | --- | --- | --- | ---